robinpaulson/NZ_tides_csv_to_ical/README.md

 NZ_tides_csv_to_ical.
-Convert NZ tides files from csv to iCal format.
-These can be loaded into any calendar, such as Android and Thunderbird.
+Convert NZ tides files from csv to iCalendar format.
+These can be loaded into any compatible calendar, including the default Android calendar app (which may need an importer) and Thunderbird.
 The processing will add a blocked out event, by default 2 hours extra either side of high tide.
 This can be configured when the script is run - see below

 Author: Robin Paulson, robin@bumblepuppy.org